 Petrol vs diesel cars compared

 When buying a new car, the traditional choice between petrol and diesel power can be complicated.
-Most buyers will be looking for an efficient car, with high fuel economy and low emissions – traditionally measured in the UK as miles per gallon (MPG) and grams per kilometre of carbon dioxide (g/km CO2).
+Most buyers will be looking for an efficient car, with high fuel economy and low emissions – usually measured in the UK as miles per gallon (MPG) and grams per kilometre of carbon dioxide (g/km CO2).

 There used to be huge differences between petrol and diesel engines.
 Historically, petrol engines are more powerful and refined, while diesels boast greater efficiency and have more torque.
-However, significant developments in both types of engine have taken place over the past 25 years, since the European engine emission standards came into place in late 1991.
+However, significant developments in both types of engine have taken place over the past 30 years or so, since the European engine emission standards came into place in late 1991.
 This has seen engine manufacturers focus not only on improving the natural strengths of petrol and diesel units, but also working on their flaws.
 Now we see petrol engines with higher levels of torque than ever before while some diesels have become so refined that it can be difficult to tell what fuel they use.

 Which is better – petrol or diesel?

 To decide which is best for you in terms of petrol vs diesel, there are a number of different factors to consider, including fuel economy, and how much the car costs to buy.

 To ensure you make the right decision, you also have to work out how you use - or intend to use - your car.
 Do you cover short distances or long?
 Do you use a car to pop to the shops in, or to use as a family workhorse?
 Do you normally drive in town or in the countryside?
-Once you've worked out your car's normal habitat, you can accurately make the best decision between petrol and diesel.
+Once you've worked out your car's normal habitat, you can more accurately make the best decision between petrol and diesel.

 Which is cheaper to buy?